Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 # Adding Content To The Container

 So we have an empty container, now we need to add content to it.
-Here the goal is to display a list of your projects in the content page.
+Here the goal is to display a list of your projects on the content page.
 Each project will use the same component but will eventually display different information for each project.

-For now imagine each project has the following elements:
+For now, imagine each project has the following elements:

 - Image
 - Title